 Nutrition-sensitive Fish Agri-food Systems in Zambia Workshop

-Sice 2016, the IFAD-European Commission funded and WorldFish-led, project Managing Aquatic Agricultural Systems to Improve Nutrition and Livelihoods (MAASINL), has scaled-up the nutrition-sensitive fish production approaches previously developed and introduced in Bangladesh in support of rural and vulnerable households in South East Asia and Africa.
-In Zambia, the project is implementing nutrition-sensitive fish production approaches to increase availability, access, and consumption of micronutrient-rich small fish to improve food and nutrition security in targeted communities of the Luwingu District.
+Since 2016, the IFAD-European Commission funded and WorldFish-led, project Managing Aquatic Agricultural Systems to Improve Nutrition and Livelihoods, has scaled-up the nutrition-sensitive fish production approaches previously developed and introduced in Bangladesh in support of rural and vulnerable households in Southeast Asia and Africa.
+In Zambia, the project implemented nutrition-sensitive fish production approaches to increase availability, access, and consumption of micronutrient-rich small fish to improve food and nutrition security in targeted communities of the Luwingu District.

-As part of the progress made on the MAASINL project and the next steps for implementing this project, WorldFish will be inviting key partners and stakeholders to participate in the Nutrition-sensitive Fish Agri-food Systems workshop in Zambia, held from 24 to 25 February 2020, at Protea Hotel, in Lusaka, Zambia.
+As part of the progress made on the project and the next steps for implementing this project, WorldFish invited key partners and stakeholders to participate in the Nutrition-sensitive Fish Agri-food Systems in Zambia workshop, from 24 to 25 February 2020, at Protea Hotel, in Lusaka, Zambia.

 - A plenary session on Nutrition-sensitive fish agri-food systems.